-All information provided to BHA regarding domestic violence, dating violence, or stalking, including the fact that an individual is a victim of such violence or stalking, must be retained in confidence and may neither be entered into any shared data base nor provided to any related entity, except to the extent that the disclosure (a) is requested or consented to by the individual in writing, (b) is required for use in an eviction proceeding, or (c) is otherwise required by applicable law.
-BHA shall not allow employees to have access to information regarding documentation of domestic violence, dating violence, or stalking unless explicitly authorized by the PHA for reasons that specifically call for the employees to have access to this information [24 CFR 5.2007 (a) (4) (iii)].
+All information provided to BHA regarding domestic violence, dating violence, sexual assault, or stalking, including the fact that an individual is a victim of such violence or stalking, must be retained in strict confidence and may neither be entered into any shared data base nor provided to any related entity, except to the extent that the disclosure (a) is requested or consented to by the individual in writing in a time-limited release, (b) is required for use in an eviction proceeding or hearing regarding termination of assistance from the covered program, or (c) is otherwise required by applicable law.
+BHA shall not allow employees to have access to information regarding documentation of domestic violence, dating violence, sexual assault, or stalking unless explicitly authorized by the PHA for reasons that specifically call for the employees to have access to this information [24 CFR 5.2007 (a) (4) (iii)].